vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ## How to I set up multiple sale units?

 This is typically needed for organization numbers with multiple stores.

+The bank account number for a sale unit must belong to the organization number of the company that has the customer relationship with Vipps.

+A legal entity, called "merchant" from now on, may have one or more sale units.
+It is possible for one merchant to have multiple sale units with a separate bank account number for each one, as long as the bank accounts belong to the organization number that the sale unit belongs to.

+If the organization has the required financial regulatory approval to "split" payments between sale units, it is possible to have only one sale unit and identify the payments of a store using the `orderId` - for instance by prefixing the `orderId` with the store's id, name or number.

+Alternatively each store, if they each have their own organization number, are set up with their own merchant and sale units.

 If all sale units have the same organization number, there are two alternatives:

 1: Use only one sale unit for all stores., and use the `orderId` to identify which orders belong